Online Directory Business Model Explained

 But what if you’re not looking for companies?
 Looking for shoes?
 Cars?
 Places for rent?
 Talents for Hire?

-The most popular old-school directory/classified website, Craiglist, covers a multitude of categories, but newer successful directories focus on verticals.
+The most popular old-school directory/classified website, Craigslist, covers a multitude of categories, but newer successful directories focus on verticals.

 They are becoming more and more specialized.

-The unbundling of Craiglist has carved out niche products and services from a broader horizontal network.
+The unbundling of Craigslist has carved out niche products and services from a broader horizontal network.
 That’s the direction to take.

-A website that is being unbundled right now is Reddit.
+A website that is currently being unbundled is Reddit.

 As you can see, Online directories are ubiquitous and can be very profitable and worthwhile to start up.